Ludovica Poliero

 Ghost towns in Italy: Toiano (Pisa, Toscana)

 Toiano is a village in the municipality of Palaia, in the area of Pisa.
-It took origin in the early Middle Ages.
-Its structure is that of a castle indeed.
-The access to the hamlet is through a bridge, which probably was a drawbridge in the past.
+It took origin in the early Middle Ages and its structure is that of a castle indeed with an access to the hamlet through a bridge, probably a drawbridge in the past.

 The town is sadly known for the murder of a 23-years-old girl, Elvira Orlandini, nicknamed the beautiful Elvira.
 They founded the girl slaughtered in the woods, and her killing was a media event in 1947.

-After this horrible event, the people left the town because they believed that Elvira's ghost haunted and tormented the village.
+After this horrible event the people left the town, turning into a real spooky location to discover by traveling to Italy, because they believed that Elvira's ghost haunted and tormented the village.

 10. Roscigno (Salerno, Campania)